2023 Virginia's 7th Senate district special election: The 7th Senate District

 Politically speaking, this district had not been unaffected by the "blue shift" within suburban America over the last decade.
-While it had been competetive on the federal & state-wide level, it has traditionally been more favorable to Republicans in State Senate elections.
-Frank Wagner was the State Senator in District 7 prior to Jen kiggans.
+While it had been competitive on the federal and state-wide level, it has traditionally been more favorable to Republicans in State Senate elections.
+Frank Wagner was the state senator in District 7 prior to Jen Kiggans.
 He served from 2001 until his resignation in 2019.
-He won a consequetive sting of uncompetitive and uncontested elections up until 2015, when he still managed to run ahead of the state-wide margin.
+He won a consecutive sting of uncompetitive and uncontested elections up until 2015, when he still managed to run ahead of the state-wide margin.
 Because Virginia State Senate Elections always happen in the middle of a gubernatorial term it makes it hard to make a 1:1 direct comparison.
 Even still, whenever the Democrat managed to win the district on the federal or state-wide, it would be several more points to the right the following senate election due to down-ballot lag.
 According to the VPAP, during the 2022 United States Congressional election, Kiggans ran four points behind incumbent Elaine Luria in her own district, even after Youngkin won the seat by four the year before.
 District 7 has in the last few years, just like the city it is a part of, become prone to varying swings election to election, and often has a marginal result.
 The result that District 7 produced for the special election was yet again marginal, and yet again several points to the right compared to the Congressional results not even nine weeks ago.